 Where are the Mosques in Brighton?
-There are 3 mosques, but 4 options for places a Muslim can pray in Brighton.
+There are three mosques but four options for places a Muslim can pray in Brighton.
 They are:

 - Al Medinah Mosque